 Most people who were died at the Killing Fields were bound and blindfolded, buried in the pits where they were murdered with primitive tools (to save metal used in bullets).
 Anyone thought to be an intellectual of any sort was killed.
 Often this included wearing glasses or knowing a foreign language, being a different ethnicity or educated at all.
 Many of the soldiers and executors were just teenagers doing what they were told.

-Today, you can join a guide or take an audio tour to hear the stories recorded by those who survived the Khmer Rouge.
+We joined a guide to hear the stories recorded by those who survived the Khmer Rouge.
 The audio tour also had an account from an executioner on the techniques they used to kill these people.
-Recorded, on MP3, it demonstrates just how recent this was… and you probably didn’t know about it.
+His account was recorded – on MP3 – it demonstrates just how recent this was… and you probably didn’t even know about it.

-Jono offered to walk her back, and would leave me in the bar with the rest of the group.
+Jono offered to walk her back and would leave me in the bar with the rest of the group.
 He stood up while the girl gathered her bag.
-A security guard approached him and said “I’ll get you a tuk-tuk sir” but Jono said no mate, don’t worry about it, we can see the hotel it’s right there.
+A security guard approached him and said “I’ll get you a tuk-tuk sir” but Jono said, “no mate, don’t worry about it, we can see the hotel it’s right there”.
 The security guard began to show a great deal of concern for how dangerous it would be to walk to the hotel, and insisted that they take a tuk-tuk.
 Now I will interrupt for those who haven’t read it before, Jono is a big bloke, at 2m tall and 130ish-kg he is usually the tallest and the biggest person in the room.
-He was a security guard for four years and has never been intimidated in a situation, he has been in fights and brawls and generally his only fear is commitment (and kicking his toes).
+He was a security guard for four years and has never been intimidated in a situation, he has been in fights and brawls and generally, his only fear is commitment (and kicking his toes).
 His response to the guard was, don’t worry about the tuk-tuk because I’ve got no cash, and then the guard said “Sir I will pay for your tuk-tuk so please do not walk back to your hotel, it is very dangerous”.
-So he accepted the tuk-tuk (and paid for it).
-On his return he said that driving back to the hotel, there were gangs of kids who chased the tuktuk yelling and more people waiting in the alley ways, playing cards and drinking, he said he understood why he needed to take the tuk-tuk.
+So he accepted the tuk-tuk (and I paid for it).
+On his return he said that driving back to the hotel, there were gangs of kids who chased the tuk-tuk yelling and more people waiting in the alleyways, playing cards and drinking, he said he understood why he needed to take the tuk-tuk.

-Someone from the pool screamed.
+Someone from behind me screamed.
 I walked to him and sat him on a chair.
 He was so pale.
 He moved his hands to let us see and the moment he lifted them more blood flowed, it was actually pulsating, but not like what you see on surgeries on TV – it was pumping fast.
-My heart was beating fast.
+My heart was beating fast too.
 I pulled his t-shirt over his head and twisted the material around my hands and squeezed them tight around either side of his neck to try and help the blood clot.
-We said don’t move but he couldn’t say anything.
-He was completely going into shock.
+We said don’t move but he couldn’t speak.
+He was going into shock.
 I could feel the warm blood in my hands but where my forearms were on his shoulders, they were cold, I was cold because I was still soaked from being in the pool but he was colder than me.
-The hotel receptionist said “take him to hospital” and the people we were with said “yes, yes, call an ambulance” the receptionist said “ok yes”.
+The hotel receptionist said “take him to hospital” and the people we were with said, “yes, yes, call an ambulance” the receptionist said, “ok yes”.
 Where his shirt was in my hands had soaked through, Jono replaced it with someone’s beach towel and squeezed harder than I could.
 The blood wasn’t pumping out anymore but our friends eyes were beginning to drop shut.
-You could tell he wasn’t breathing as fast.
+He wasn’t breathing like in a panic, it was really slow and shallow breaths.
 I asked him three or four times what his PIN in his safe was, is that where his passport was?
 He said yes and could say a number every few seconds.
 One of the other boys we were with ran to get it for him.
 We asked the receptionist if the ambulance was far away.
-He said no – he didn’t know what that was?
+He said no – what is that?
+He didn’t know what that was..
 Why the hell we would expect an ambulance to come I don’t know.
-Jono walked our friend out of the hotel to the tuk-tuk but they were both too big to fit together.
-We switched and I held our friends neck to get to the hospital.
+Jono walked our friend out of the hotel to the tuk-tuk but they were both too big to fit in it together.
+We switched and I held our friend’s neck to get to the hospital.
 We got there quickly and they took him in.
 Jono went with him.
-I waited with the girl that he was talking too.
+I waited with the girl that he was talking to.
 On the street, in the dark, at 3am in the morning in Phnom Penh.
-Oh and I was still in dripping swimmers but I had a bloody beach towel, literally.
+Oh and I was still in dripping and only in swimmers but I had a bloody beach towel… literally.

 In the hospital Jono said it was not hygenic and they refused to get the doctor to stabilize our friend until his treatment was paid for.
 Jono said that when he asked how much it would be they just guessed a number, saying 500,000 reil (which is about $200AUD that Jono withdraw immediately) he took out extra money and asked for the surgery room to be cleaned while they waited for the doctor to attend.
-There was dried blood, bandages and more on the sheets, the receptionist took the money and did it, changing the sheets and leaving the cleaning supplies, which Jono then used himself to do it again.
+There was dried blood, bandages and more on the sheets from obviously the previous patient or ten.
+The hospital receptionist took the money and did it, changing the sheets and leaving the cleaning supplies, which Jono then used himself to do it again.
 The doctor and surgeon then entered and Jono split the money between them to look after our friend.
 They ended up being quite the celebrities and was well looked after in the short time they were there.
-For a total of $400, even got pain relief which they were told is very rare to provided.
-In the end our friend woke up and could breathe and speak, he was very sore all over, barley able to move, and said he felt incredibly sick and tired and weak.
-But when he went to sit up in his hospital bed, he said to Jono “mate I think I’ve pissed my pants”, fair enough Jono said, but on closer inspection our friend was actually sliced across his hamstring too.
+For a total of $400, he even got pain relief which they were told is very rare to provided.
+In the end, our friend woke up and could breathe and speak, he was very sore all over, barely able to move, and said he felt incredibly sick and tired and weak.
+But when he went to sit up in his hospital bed, he said to Jono “mate I think I’ve pissed my pants”.. “fair enough” Jono said, but on closer inspection, our friend was actually sliced across his hamstring too.
 The doctors missed it.
-They closed that one up for free.
+Fortunately, they closed that one up for free.
 It was something like 40 stitches in his neck and another 60 in his leg.
 We were on the plane out of Phnom Penh by 11am.